-In the fall of 2020, Fringe will begin an Equity, Diversity and Inclusion audit with Sedina Fiati (Principal at BIPOC Executive Search and founder of Where You Are Consulting) and Candice Frederick (Principal at BIPOC Executive Search).
+In the fall of 2020, Fringe began an Equity, Diversity, and Inclusion audit with Sedina Fiati and Candice Frederick (Where You Are Consulting).

-The final step in the audit will be a report detailing recommendations for how Toronto Fringe can take actionable steps towards creating more space to showcase the lived realities of Black, Indigenous, and racialized staff, artists, and community members.
+The final step in the audit will be a report (released in March 2021) detailing recommendations for how Toronto Fringe can take actionable steps towards creating more space to showcase the lived realities of Black, Indigenous, and racialized staff, artists, and community members.

 "As both our world and the live performing arts industry is in state of reckoning, transformation, and a sober examination of the nature of our work, many organizations are taking the time to deconstruct their frameworks in regards to equity, diversity, and inclusion.
 This is an ideal time for the Toronto Fringe to undertake this work as their new strategic plan is on the horizon.
 Candice and I have been meeting with the staff, board, and various artists since October.
 Our methodology has consisted of in-person interviews and group discussions.

 The conversations have been open, honest, visionary, and insightful.
 Our consultations have led us to discover various trends and observations that pertain to the live performance industry on the whole and some that are specific to the nature of the Fringe movement.

 Thank you!
 We are excited for the possibilities of the Toronto Fringe."